senalbulumulle/dotfiles/Docs/Storage-Structure-MacBook.md

 ### Uses

 - Virtual Machine Performance and space
-- Enhance performance with Apple Sllicon
+- Enhance performance with Apple Sllicon with Virtual Machine